Kai-Striega/kai-striega.github.io/content/blog/low-level-fundamentals/processes-threads-oh-my.md

 2. Memory which typically holds the executable code, process specific data, a call stack (to keep track of active subroutines and/or other events) and some heap memory.
 3. File descriptors of operating system resources
 4. Security attributes (e.g. who owns the process and permissions)
-5. Processor state (what's the CPU currently doing)
+5. Processor state (what's the CPU currently doing?)

 ### Seeing info about processes